dmitry78ya/homework-1-ggplot-jcmassante/README.md

-# Homework-1: ggplot
+# Homework-1&2: ggplot

-1. Open this repository in RStudio Cloud (or in your local RStudio), and
+1. Open this repository in RStudio Cloud (or clone to your local RStudio)

-2. complete the exercises in homework_*.Rmd file.
+2. Complete the exercises in homework_*.Rmd file.

 3. Knit .Rmd file to .md file